When it comes to your heart, what you eat matters. Follow these tips for heart-healthy eating:

 Choose a variety of foods with protein.

-- Poultry: chicken or turkey breast without skin, lean ground chicken or turkey (at least 93% lean)
+- Poultry — chicken or turkey breast without skin, or lean ground chicken or turkey (at least 93% lean)

-- Beef: round, sirloin, tenderloin, or lean ground beef (at least 93% lean)
+- Lean meats — like pork shoulder, beef sirloin, or lean ground beef (at least 93% lean)

-- Nut butters, like almond or peanut butter
+- Unsalted nuts, seeds, and nut butters, like almond or peanut butter

-Cut back on saturated fat and look for products with no trans fats.
-Choose foods with unsaturated fats like seafood, nuts, seeds, avocados, and oils.
+Replace saturated fat with healthier unsaturated fats like seafood, nuts, seeds, avocados, and oils.
+Try these healthy swaps:

 This content on a heart-healthy diet was adapted from materials from the National Heart, Lung and Blood Institute.